-Our Government Relations priorities for 2013 are focused on federal support for research and innovation (including a new focus on manufacturing), skilled immigration reform, energy, implementation of the new patent law, support of K-12 STEM education, and issues related U.S. security.
+Our Government Relations priorities for 2014 are focused on federal support for research and innovation (including a new focus on manufacturing), skilled immigration reform, energy, patent reform, K-12 STEM education, and issues related U.S. security.

 IEEE-USA will continue to offer strong programs, products and services in the areas of Career & Member Services, Communications & Public Awareness, Government Relations, and local Professional Activities.